Honey Bee Wax is a Unique

 Beeswax production is an expensive undertaking for the bee colony.
 Therefore, if you find a honey jar containing comb it will be more expensive.
 The bees and the beekeeper had to give up a lot of honey for that beeswax.

-Its best to purchase it from your local beekeeper.
-You want beeswax that comes from naturally managed hives.
+It is best to purchase beeswax from your local beekeeper.
 This is the best chance of avoiding large amounts of chemical residues in the wax.

 Not everyone is lucky enough to have a local supply.
 I sell small bars in my Etsy store.